Gen Server

 Stopping the server requires the callbacks to return different tuples:

-is called.
+exit(Reason)were called.
+In the case of calls and casts, before exiting, the callback functionterminate(Reason, LoopData)is called.
 It allows the server to clean up after itself before being shut down.
-Any value returned byterminate/2
+Any value returned byterminate/2is ignored.

 Code Change